2011 Apr 30, 4:33

 "The HTTP-based Memento framework bridges the present and past Web by interlinking current resources with resources that encapsulate their past.
 It facilitates obtaining representations of prior

 states of a resource, available from archival resources in Web archives or version resources in content management systems, by leveraging the resource's URI and a preferred datetime.
-To this end, the
+To this

+resources.
 It also introduces various discovery mechanisms that further support briding the present and past Web."

 2009 Jul 7, 6:02